ray-project/ray/doc/source/data/monitoring-your-workload.rst

 By enabling verbosity Ray Data adds a few more outputs:

 * **Extra metrics**: Operators, executors, etc. can add to this dictionary of various metrics.
-There is some duplication of stats between the default output and this dictionary, but for advanced users provides more insight into the dataset's execution.
+There is some duplication of stats between the default output and this dictionary, but for advanced users this stat provides more insight into the dataset's execution.
-* **Runtime metrics**: High level breakdown of the runtime of the dataset execution.
-This is a per operator summary of the time each operator took to complete and the fraction of the total execution time that operator took to complete.
+* **Runtime metrics**: These metrics are a high-level breakdown of the runtime of the dataset execution.
+These stats are a per operator summary of the time each operator took to complete and the fraction of the total execution time that the operator took to complete.
 As there are potentially multiple concurrent operators, these percentages don't necessarily sum to 100%.
 Instead, they show how long running each of the operators is in the context of the full dataset execution.

 Example stats